-Dosimeter setting
+Dosimeter Setting

-The Edge general settings are used to setup the instrument with basic parameters.
-The eg4 model features two virtual dosimeters in one with two customized, user-defined settings.
-Refer to the Edge dosimeter settings table below for an explanation of setup details.
+The Edge general settings are used to set up the instrument with basic parameters.
+The eg5 model features three dosimeters in one with three customized, user-defined settings.
+Please refer to the General Edge parameters table below for details.
+With the Edge 5, you have the option of setting up three virtual dosimeters.